rjhancock/solaris-vii-games/rules.markdown

 A seed match must have a minimum of 4 stables taking part and no more than 16.
 Each seed match is a free-for-all deathmatch.
 There is no turn limit on a seed match.

 A seed match should contain an even number of players and is used to determine the starting ladder for the tournament.
-Each player should bring one mech of the appropriate weight class.
+Each player should bring one Mech of the appropriate weight class.

 A seed match should take place in an arena-style map.
 Map size is up to the players, but suggested values are as follows: